 I have to tell someone!

-That afternoon I’d arranged to meet my friend (I’ve mentioned her before…I cried at her wedding!) for a coffee and a catch up.
+That afternoon I’d arranged to meet my friend (I’ve mentioned her before…I cried at her wedding in the run up to losing my Dad!) for a coffee and a catch up.
 I still went and didn’t plan on telling her our news.
 As we caught up, she was asking how I was feeling (emotionally) since the miscarriage.
 If she’d have asked the day before, I’d have told her how I was feeling better but still consumed by thoughts of why it happened, what life would be like going forward, how I felt about ‘children’ as a whole.

 In my previous posts I’ve talked about how I’ve never been the type of person to WANT kids.
 I didn’t feel like being maternal had ever been in my instincts, although I have two stepdaughters (nearly 13 & 15) who I have a great relationship with.
 My not-husband had always said he didn’t want any more children; although, he’d also said, if it happened, it would be a good thing (confusing I know!) so it was never on the cards for us, hence we never REALLY talked about it seriously.
 My feelings changed after the miscarriage though and I felt like I DID want this (but not yet!)… Just to throw in some extra confusion!